jundalisay/spblist/content/en/research/darwin/origin/chapter-04c.md

 title: The Intercrossing of Individuals
 heading: Chapter 4c
 # First Meditation
-weight: 20
+weight: 22
-description: ""
+description: "In the case of animals and plants with separated sexes, two individuals must always unite for each birth"
 image: "/covers/origin.jpg"
 ---

 I must here introduce a short digression.

-In the case of animals and plants with separated sexes, it is of course obvious that two individuals must always unite for each birth; but in the case of hermaphrodites this is far from obvious.
+In the case of animals and plants with separated sexes, two individuals must always unite for each birth.
+In the case of hermaphrodites this is far from obvious.
 Nevertheless I am strongly inclined to believe that with all hermaphrodites two individuals, either occasionally or habitually, concur for the reproduction of their kind.

 This view, I may add, was first suggested by Andrew Knight.
 We shall presently see its importance; but I must here treat the subject with extreme brevity, though I have the materials prepared for an ample discussion.
 All vertebrate animals, all insects, and some other large groups of animals, pair for each birth.